Thomas-Elder/python-machine-learning/progress.md

 Preprocessing is straightforward, no missing data, do need to encode the state information.

+Feature scaling only needs to be done in simple linear regression.
+With multiple linear regression the coefficients scale the variables as required.

 Here's y_pred vs y_test, so the first value is the model predicted profit, the second is the test value.

 [[114664.42 105008.31]